How long does the equity release process take?

 Financial advice is a legal requirement, the best financial advisors will want to understand exactly what you want from life now and in the future.
 Equity release advice is given on a case by case basis, some people may only need a day, others weeks or months.
 It’s important to take all the time you need as this is a huge financial undertaking

-For more help check out our equity release advice
+For more help check out our equity release and retirement advice page .

 How long does an equity release application take?